Mindpeak and Sagis Diagnostics to launch Collaborative Study on AI-Enhanced Detection of Nail Mycosis

-Mindpeak, GmbH, the leader in AI-powered pathological solutions, today announced the collaboration with Sagis DX to conduct a spearheading study, assessing the efficacy of the new Mindpeak Onycomycosis AI algorithm.
+Mindpeak, GmbH, the leader in AI-powered pathological solutions, today announced the collaboration with Sagis DX to conduct a spearheading study, assessing the efficacy of the new Mindpeak Onychomycosis AI algorithm.

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20241101367884/en/